GhettiGuru/Piko-Patch-Twitter/README.md

 - ✅ **Checks if `revanced-cli.jar` and `aapt2` binary exist** in the script folder:
   - If missing → downloads the working versions.
   - If present → skips downloading.
-- ✅ Prompts you with a **Yes/No (y/n)** confirmation before applying patches.
-- ✅ Includes **"Bring Back Twitter Old Blue Icon"** option (other patches are included by default).
+- ✅ Includes prompt and option for **"Bring Back Twitter Old Blue Icon"** with y/n selection

 No root is required.
-Just make the script executable and run it (Requires copy to termux data dir of home for chmod no root).
+Just make the script executable and run it (Requires copy to termux data dir of home for chmod rights if no root).

 ---

 ## ⚙️ Requirements
 - **Android** with [Termux](https://github.com/termux/termux-app)
-- `Twitter.apk` renamed to match exactly
+- `Twitter.apk` renamed that, Twitter.apk in same folder as script.
-- `chmod` permission on the script
+- `chmod +x` permission on the script either copy ~ (termux home) if no root or root run anywhere.

 ---